 How to Hang Curtains and Blinds Straight on Plasterboard

-I’ve hung close to two thousand curtain rods and blinds over twenty-five years on the tools, and I can tell you right now: the laser level you bought at Bunnings last weekend is lying to you.
+Right, here’s the thing.
+I hung close to two thousand curtain rods and blinds over my 25 years on the tools and I can tell you the laser level you bought at Bunnings last weekend is lying to you.
 Not because it’s broken.
 Because the ceiling above it is wonky.
 Aussie houses — even the brand-new house-and-land jobs out at Cameron Park — almost never have a level ceiling.
 The cornice runs uphill, the bulkhead drops 4 mm over a metre, and your eye reads the whole wall against that ceiling line.
-So you set your laser perfectly level, mount the rod, and the curtains look crooked anyway because they’re parallel to gravity and the cornice isn’t.
+So you set your laser perfectly level, mount the rod, hang the curtains, and they look crooked anyway.
+I had a customer in Merewether last year accuse me of being half-pissed when I hung her curtains — the rod was dead level on a 1.2 m level, but it looked sloped because her cornice dropped 8 mm across the window opening.

 What you’ll need

-• Stud finder (Stanley S100 or a Bosch GMS 120 if you want to spend a bit)
+- Stud finder — Stanley S100 minimum, Bosch GMS 120 if you want to spend a bit

-• Cordless drill with PH2 bit and a 3 mm pilot drill
+- Cordless drill with PH2 bit and a 3 mm pilot drill (Ryobi One+ or similar)

-• Spirit level — 600 mm minimum, the little 200 mm torpedo levels are useless for curtain rods
+- Spirit level — 600 mm minimum, the little 200 mm torpedoes are useless for curtain rods

-• Hangman snap-toggle anchors (rated 22 kg into Gyprock) OR Toggler SnapSkru SP for lighter loads
+- Hangman snap-toggle anchors (22 kg rated into Gyprock) OR Toggler SnapSkru SP for lighter loads

-• Curtain rod brackets and the screws they came with — bin them and use 35 mm × 8g countersunk timber screws into studs where you can
+- Curtain rod brackets and 35 mm × 8g countersunk timber screws for studs

 Step 1: Decide the height before you touch the wall

-Standard rule for curtains: 150 mm above the window architrave, or halfway between the architrave and the cornice if that gap is less than 300 mm.
+Standard rule: 150 mm above the window architrave, or halfway between architrave and cornice if that gap is under 300 mm.
 For floor-to-ceiling drama (which is what most of my clients want now), go right up to within 50 mm of the cornice.
-Whatever you choose, write it down — left side height and right side height — because you’re going to forget by the time you’re up the ladder.
+Whatever you choose, write it down — left side height and right side height — because you’re definately going to forget by the time you’re up the ladder.
+Why the height matters: too low and the curtains look stumpy, too high and the eye sees the wall above the rod and the whole window looks shrunk.

 Step 2: Find the studs first, position the rod second

 This is where 99% of installs go wrong.
-People decide where the brackets go, then drill, then discover they’ve missed the stud by 40 mm and now they’re committed.
+People decide where the brackets go, then drill, then discover they’ve missed the stud by 40 mm.
+Now they’re committed and the toggle anchors are doing all the work.
 Run the stud finder along the full width of the window plus 200 mm either side.
 Mark every stud edge with a pencil tick.
-Aussie stud spacing is usually 450 mm or 600 mm centres — but in older Newcastle weatherboard homes I’ve seen everything from 380 to 720, so don’t assume.
+Aussie stud spacing is 450 mm or 600 mm centres — but in older Newcastle weatherboard homes I’ve seen everything from 380 to 720, so don’t assume.
+If you want the deep dive on tracking down studs reliably, have a read of how to use a stud finder properly — it’ll save you a couple of patched holes.

 Step 3: The two pencil dots

 Mark your bracket centre on the left at the height you decided.
-Now measure across to the right side and put a pencil dot at the same height on the right.
+Now measure across to the right side and put a pencil dot at the same height.
 Don’t level it yet.
 Just match the height off the floor — measure from the floor on both sides, not from the cornice.
+The reason: floors are usually more level than ceilings (the slab was poured level once, cornices drift).
+Why is this counter-intuitive?
+Most blokes naturally measure down from the ceiling because the ceiling looks like a reference.
+It’s not.

 Step 4: The string trick

 Stretch your mason’s line tight between the two pencil dots.
 Now stand back three metres and look.
 If the string runs parallel to the top of the architrave (and roughly parallel to the cornice), you’re done — that’s your line.
-If it looks crooked because the floor slopes, split the difference: nudge one dot up or down 2–3 mm until the string looks right against both the architrave and the cornice.
+If it looks crooked because the floor slopes too, split the difference: nudge one dot up or down 2-3 mm until the string looks right against both the architrave and the cornice.
 Your eye is the final judge, not the spirit level.
 The string IS the level for this job because it averages out the room’s wonkiness.
+Fair dinkum, this is the single best technique I’ve learned in 25 years and they don’t teach it on YouTube.

 Step 5: Transfer to bracket positions